andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 ## Break your application into domain modules

-Incremental refactoring, using Ruby Modules to lead the way
+Incremental refactoring, using Ruby Modules to lead the way!

 ---